top of page

 Each year the Job’s Temple Association holds an annual Homecoming in August to which all are welcome.
 They are currently selling books, which will be available on the day of the service, telling the history, events and people associated with this very special house of worship.
 The Folk Festival Committee appreciates the Job’s Temple Association, Inc. and its officers for permission to conclude the Festival with this very special event.

-Pastor Donnie Stout will give the message this year (2024) at Job’s Temple.
-Last year was the first time Pastor Stout had held the Sunday morning Job's Temple service. he and his wife, Paula, enjoyed holding the service and meeting the Belles and others who attended--so he was very pleased to be asked again this year.
+Pastor Donnie Stout will give the message this year at Job’s Temple.
+He and his wife, Paula, have enjoyed holding the service and meeting the Belles and others who attended—so he was very pleased to be asked again this year.

-He has served as Pastor of the Kanawha Drive Baptist Church for the past eight years.
+He has served as Pastor of the Kanawha Drive Baptist Church for the past eleven years.
 He loves to play his guitars and ring out the old hymns each Sunday morning, or anytime he gets a chance.
-He has, also, had a successful prison ministry for 24 years.
+He had a successful prison ministry for 24 years.
 This ministry was anchored to the Rock Prison Ministry, until Covid restrictions were put in place, in 2021.

 Pastor Stout works in the logging industry, as an owner and operator, along with his eldest son, Stacy.
 The name of his company is “Where the Timbers Cross Logging Company” and works mainly in Gilmer and the surrounding counties.

-He was born and raised in Braxton County, but his roots run deep in Gilmer County, as his mother, Lorina Susan Hickman Stout, still lives in her Gilmer County home, located in the Stout’s Mills area.
-For the past 17 years he and his wife, Paula, have lived in the Kanawha Drive Community.
+He was born and raised in Braxton County, but his roots run deep in Gilmer County, as his mother, Lorina Susan Hickman Stout, lived in Gilmer County, in the Stout’s Mills area.
+For the past 19 years, he and his wife, Paula, have lived in the Kanawha Drive Community.
 He and Paula have two sons, Stacy (Lilly) and Scottie (Megan).
 They are proud grandparents of three boys; Abel, Grady, and Barrett.

 Design element